Announcement/Z9.js/README.md

 - state - handles game logic and provides a reference to the global surface
 - game - handles game states

-We may create multiple states and then activate them as needed.
+Multiple states may be created and activated as needed.
 The active game state is the one that is currently being updated and drawn and only one state can be active at any given time.
 States maintain a reference to the global surface object, which wraps the native canvas element and is initialzed on game startup.
 A surface includes a renderer which is used for drawing graphics.

 Most features in this engine are class based and provide an easy to use API which is covered in the documentation.
 Browse through examples' code to see the API in action.